 Thanks to smarter applications that can pre-analyze your data, your analytics will get smarter, more impactful.
 This brings me to what was the biggest insight of the conference: Just as IBM did with Linux a few years ago - phasing out all their operating systems in favor of Linux - IBM now defines Spark as an Analytics Operating System.

 Rob D. Thomas, VP Product Development IBM Analytics, and Adam Kocoloski, CTO for Data Services, co-founder of Cloudant, on Spark as an Analytics Operating System.

-For me, this is a huge step forward and confirms that our choice of using Apache Spark as our underlying transformation engine for the Zaloni Data Lake Management Platform is the way to go.
+For me, this is a huge step forward and confirms that our choice of using Apache Spark as our underlying transformation engine for the Zaloni Data Platform is the way to go.
 I look forward to embracing even more Spark features in our products (but I can’t share more for now).

 Stay tuned.
 Not exactly everything that happens in Vegas stays in Vegas.